robotpy/robotpy-crio/README-Core.txt

 Installation
 ==============

+To write robot code, you'll want to install both the Core and WPILib distributions.
+The Core distribution contains only the Python interpreter and standard libraries, while the WPILib distribution contains the Python WPILib library typically used for interfacing to robot functions.

 Unzip the release .zip to a temporary directory.

+The preferred installation method is to run install.py.
+This requires a local (Windows) installation of Python.
+Note: this will overwrite any UserProgram.out currently on the robot with the Python interpreter.

+Alternatively, you can use any FTP client (e.g. FileZilla) to install.
 Connect to your robot's IP with an FTP client (e.g. ``ftp://10.XX.YY.2/``, where XXYY is your team number).
 Copy all files and directories in the distribution's ``robot`` directory to the root (top level) directory on the robot.
-Note: this will overwrite any UserProgram.out currently on the robot with the Python interpreter.

 .. vim: tw=80 et ts=3 sw=3 ft=rst fenc=utf-8